xastprl/xsm-analysis/README.md

-# XSM
+# Chandrayaan-2 Solar X-ray Monitor (XSM): Data Analysis

-Solar X-ray Monitor
+This respository conatins useful scripts and jupyter notebooks for analysis of data from Chandrayaan-2 XSM.